sam596/WCA-Stats/bestworstresult/minxa.md

 ## Best Podiums

-*Last updated using WCA Developer Export from Tue May 07 at 0909UTC*
+*Last updated using WCA Developer Export from Wed May 22 at 1914UTC*

 *The [World Cube Association](https://www.worldcubeassociation.org) is the source and owner of this information.
 This published information is not actual information, the actual information can be found [here](https://www.worldcubeassociation.org/results).*